 Objective 5-1 will require participation and collaboration of a variety of entities including the Fayette County Commissioners, the Fayette County Council and the Area Plan Commission.
-Modifying zoning regulations, though supported by the Fayette County Watershed Initiative goes above and beyond what the FCWI Steering Committee is capable of accomplishing without support and action from a variety of agencies.
+Modifying zoning regulations, though supported by the Fayette County Watershed Initiative, goes above and beyond what the FCWI Steering Committee is capable of accomplishing without support and action from a variety of agencies.
+The FCWI would be no more than a resource if such actions were to take place.